Lukas Franks PI

 “Oh, I don’t know…let’s see…maybe I keep my mouth shut?”

 “Abdul, Abdul, who said anything about blackmailing?
 That’s an ugly word.
 Look, we go back.
+Way back.
 As shady as you are, I’ve always trusted you, and I know you trust me.
 Look at it this way.
 You tell me things, it helps my business.
 I don’t tell the cops things, it helps your business.
 It’s like yin and yang, and we’re both happy, right?”

-“Lukas, fuck that yin yang shit.
+“Fuck that yin yang shit.
 I don’t care how far back we go—if you ever rat on me, I swear I kill you.”

 Abdul gave me a dirty look.
 He didn’t like to be reminded, but he knew I was right.
 He was honourable when it came to these things.

-“So who are you looking for?”
+“So, who are you looking for?”

-“First I need your word.
+“First, I need your word.
 You keep this quiet.”

 “And you want to know why the Organitskaya are interested in him?”

-“You got it.”
+“That’s it.
+You got it.”

 “I get back to you, Lukas.”